OpenAssetIO/OpenAssetIO-TraitGen/README.md

 This package follows the main
 [OpenAssetIO contribution process](https://github.com/OpenAssetIO/OpenAssetIO/blob/main/contributing/PROCESS.md).

-However, as a (almost) pure Python project, it adheres to strict PEP-8 naming conventions.
+However, as an (almost) pure Python project, it adheres to strict PEP-8 naming conventions.

 We recommend using a suitably configured Python virtual environment for